Low dose naltrexone (LDN) - an overview

-Many people I personally know have also benefited from LDN, including more than a dozen CFS/ME and fibromyalgia patients, several people with multiple sclerosis, several people with Crohn's disease and several people with multiple autoimmune diseases.
+Many people I personally know have also benefited from LDN, including literally dozens of CFS/ME and fibromyalgia patients, several people with multiple sclerosis, several people with Crohn's disease and several people with multiple autoimmune diseases.

 Please, if you think LDN might help you or someone you know, don't pass up this chance.
-It could change your/their life like it changed mine.
+It could change your/their life like it changed mine and thousands of others'.

-My own medical textbook, Reviving the Broken Marionette: Treatments for CFS/ME and Fibromyalgia also features LDN among more than 250 other medications for these illnesses.
+My medical textbook, Reviving the Broken Marionette: Treatments for CFS/ME and Fibromyalgia also features LDN among more than 250 other medications for these illnesses.
 I do make a point to stress that LDN is the treatment I recommend most.
 The new Finnish version, out from Finn Lectura in May 2010, has a foreword from professor Olli Polo, who prescribes LDN for CFS/ME and fibromyalgia in Finland.
-My newest medical textbook Hankala potilas vai hankala sairaus (Finn Lectura 11/2011) also features LDN.
+My other Finnish medical books Hankala potilas vai hankala sairaus (Finn Lectura 2011) and Uusia hoitoja autoimmuunisairauksiin (New Treatments for Autoimmune Diseases) (Finn Lectura 2013) also feature LDN.

 For more information